 A tort can be intentional or unintentional.
 Intentional torts are torts that interfere with the person, such as assault and battery or defamation.
 By contract, many injuries that happened to people are not the result of intentional actions but rather are sometimes unintended and simply involve a failure on a defendant to act the way an ordinary, reasonable person would act in the particular situation that caused the injury.

 We understand that the last thing you need is a legal bill after suffering a serious injury or losing a loved one.
-At Lalande Personal Injury Lawyers our personal injury and disability conversations are always free – and we re happy to come and see you.
-If we agree to work together, you never pay upfront fees and we will never ask you for money.
-Get a FREE Consultation with a Hamilton Negligence Cases Lawyer today.
+At Lalande Personal Injury Lawyers our personal injury and disability conversations are always free and we never ask for money upfront.
+Call us today Nationwide at 1-844-LALANDE or local in the GTA Hamilton area at 905-333-8888 and we would be happy to speak to you about your specific situation.